AdobeDocs/analytics-platform.en/help/getting-started/aa_data_in_cja.md

 # Utilizing Adobe Analytics report suite data in Customer Journey Analytics

 Adobe Analytics customers can easily leverage their report suites in the Adobe Experience Platform and Customer Journey Analytics using the [Analytics Source Connector](https://experienceleague.adobe.com/docs/experience-platform/sources/connectors/adobe-applications/analytics.html?lang=en).
+The following information explains how to do so.

 ## Preparation